Locations:

 “There are multiple blood pressure medications that are safe in pregnancy,” says Dr. Aderibigbe.

 If you took certain blood pressure medications before pregnancy, a new type may be needed.
-That’s because some blood pressure medications aren’t indicated for pregnant people.
+That’s because some blood pressure medications won't have any effect if you're pregnant.
 That includes ACE inhibitors, angiotensin II receptor blockers or renin inhibitors.

 Advertisement